The root canal procedure. –

 - A minimal goal is to have the tooth’s root canal system exposed to the irrigant for a period of 30 minutes or longer.
 (Darcey)

-For the patient, the cleaning and shaping portion of their tooth’s treatment is the most boring part.
+You’re almost certain to find the cleaning and shaping portion of your root canal treatment to be the most boring part.
 And as such, the time when they’re most likely to fall asleep.

-The process itself is just multiple cycles of using files in the tooth … flushing the tooth out … and then repeating the process again and again.
+The process itself is just multiple cycles of using files in your tooth … flushing it out … and then repeating the process again and again.

 During tooth cleaning and shaping.

 If your dentist uses a handpiece to manipulate the files, its noise may keep you awake.
-Or if your tooth is hard to get at, they may have to ask you to open really wide each time they insert the next file into your tooth.
+Or if your tooth is especially hard to get at, they may have to ask you to open really wide each time they insert the next file into your tooth.
+You probably will feel the vibrations they create while using their instruments.

 During tooth irrigation.

-Your dentist may agitate the solution they place in your tooth with an ultrasonic instrument (its intense vibrations will help to increase the solution’s effectiveness).
-If so, you may hear or feel it’s vibrations.
+Your dentist may agitate the solution they use to irrigate your tooth using an ultrasonic instrument.
+The intense vibrations it creates can help to increase the solution’s effectiveness.
+If they do, you may hear or feel its vibrations.
 Other than that, this whole process should be a non-event.

 Bite blocks.

-During this step (or anytime during your appointment), if you start to find it hard to stay open, your dentist can put a rubber prop (a “bite block”) between your teeth.
+During this portion of your treatment (or anytime during your appointment), if you start to find it hard to stay open, your dentist can put a rubber prop (a “bite block”) between your teeth.
+A lot of patients really like having a prop to rest their jaw against instead of struggling to stay open.

 Will your tooth’s treatment be completed in one or two appointments?